 The compensation for the NEOs consists of three main components: base salary, annual bonus, and long-term incentives currently in the form of stock options, SARs, RSUs, PSUs and DSUs.
 The NEOs also benefit from the Corporation's group insurance plans.
-The Corporation also contributes up to 3% of the base salary of the NEOs (with the exception of the previous CEO, EVP-Semi and SD) to the Corporation's Deferred Profit-Sharing Plan through which the Corporation shares a portion of the Corporation's profits with some or all of its employees.
-The previous CEO was, and the SD is, eligible to the 401K program of the Corporation and the Corporation makes a contribution equal to 100% on the first 3% of the eligible earnings that is deferred and an additional 50% on the next 2% of the eligible earnings up to limits defined by the Internal Revenue Service (IRS).
-The Corporation contributes 2% of the EVP-Semi base salary to an insurance company that guarantees future payments upon retirement to the EVP-Semi.
+The Corporation also contributes up to 3% of the base salary of the NEOs (with the exception of the previous EVP-Semi and SD) to the Corporation's Deferred Profit-Sharing Plan through which the Corporation shares a portion of the Corporation's profits with some or all of its employees.
+The SD is eligible to the 401K program of the Corporation and the Corporation makes a contribution equal to 100% on the first 3% of the eligible earnings that is deferred and an additional 50% on the next 2% of the eligible earnings up to limits defined by the Internal Revenue Service (IRS).
+The Corporation contributed 2% of the former EVP-Semi's base salary to an insurance company that guarantees future payments upon retirement to the former EVP-Semi.
 Other terms and conditions of employment contracts of the NEOs are described in the section entitled "Termination and Change of Control Benefits" below.